 By using this global initiative and providing a centralised location through which research can be encouraged, we stand a better chance of furthering the search for effective therapies and one day, a cure.

-The Registry is made up of Clinician Reported Data and Patient Reported Data.
+The Registry is made up of Clinician Reported Data (CRD) and Patient Reported Data (PRD).
+Both are collected electronically through a secure, web-based platform.

 Clinician Reported Data is added when a patient gives their consent for their clinician to share their anonymous medical data, including demographic data, biochemical and genetic testing results, symptoms and treatments from the patient’s first visit and follow-up appointments.